Predicting Out-of-Domain Generalization with Neighborhood Invariance: Experimental Setup

 \subsection{Model and Hyperparameter Space}

-For image classification, we use models trained for the Predicting Generalization in Deep Learning competition (PGDL) \citep{jiang2020predicting}.
-We select models from tasks 1, 2, 4, 5, and 9, which covers Network in Network (NiN) \citep{lin2013network}, VGG \citep{simonyan2015very}, and CNN models trained on CIFAR10, CINIC10, and SVHN.
-On natural language tasks we consider CNN \cite{kim2014convolutional} and RoBERTa \citep{liu2019roberta} based models.
-We modify the CNN model to make predictions on sentence pairs by generating a representation for each sentence independently, then concatenating the two representations, their difference, and element-wise product before classification \citep{mou-etal-2016-natural} .
-Following \citet{jiang2019fantastic}, we consider varying the following hyperparameters: training domain, batch size, depth, width, dropout, and weight decay.

-We consider an additional hyperparameter of label noise, which we apply by randomly replacing a fraction of training labels with uniform samples from the label space.
-We argue that label noise is not an artificial training setting as stated in \cite{jiang2019fantastic} but rather a method of entropy regularization \citep{pereyra2017regularizing, 2016arXiv160500055X} which prevents models from becoming overconfident and decreases smoothness.
-We find that label noise is necessary to achieve a wide enough range of model generalizations for most of our experiments.
-Details on hyperparameter variations for each task and model are provided in Table \ref{tab:hyperparams}.
+For large scale image classification on ImageNet, we use pretrained models from the ImageNet Testbed \citep{taori2020measuring} which covers a wide range of architectures including ResNext \citep{Xie2016resnext}, EfficientNet \citep{tan2019efficientnet}, BiT \citep{beyer2021bit}, Vision Transformers \citep{dosovitskiy2020vit}, CLIP \citep{radford2021clip}, and many more models.
+We provide a full list of models evaluated in Appendix \ref{app:app_arch}.
+For smaller scale image classification tasks, we use models trained for the tasks 1, 2, 4, 5, and 9 from the Predicting Generalization in Deep Learning competition (PGDL) \citep{jiang2020predicting} as well as models from \citet{jiang2018predicting}, which covers Network in Network (NiN) \citep{lin2013network}, VGG \citep{simonyan2015very}, ResNet \citep{he2015resnet}, and CNN models trained on CIFAR10, CINIC10, and SVHN.
+On natural language tasks we consider CNN \citep{kim2014convolutional,mou-etal-2016-natural} and RoBERTa \citep{liu2019roberta} based models.
+On natural language models we apply label noise by randomly replacing a fraction of training labels with uniform samples from the label space.
+We argue that label noise is not an artificial training setting as stated in \cite{jiang2019fantastic} but rather a method of entropy regularization \citep{pereyra2017regularizing, 2016arXiv160500055X} which prevents models from becoming overconfident.

 In order to control for the varying convergence rates and learning capacities of our different models, we follow \cite{jiang2019fantastic} and early stop the training of models when they reach a given training cross entropy loss (usually around 99\% training accuracy), or if they reach the max number of training epochs.
 We discard all models which do not converge within this time.
-The total number of models trained and converged in each pool is provided in Table \ref{tab:hyperparams}.
+The total number of models trained and converged in each pool as well as details on hyperparameter variations for each task and model provided in Table \ref{tab:hyperparams}.
 We include further details on model training, the hyperparameter space, and specific choices in hyperparameters in Appendix \ref{app:model_train}, \ref{app:app_arch}, and \ref{app:model_hyperparams}.